-Community Wide Grasshopper Control
+Community-Wide Grasshopper Control

-Marion Murray, Extension IPM Specialist
+Marion Murray, IPM Project Leader

 Springtime, while grasshoppers are still nymphs, is the best time for communities or neighborhoods to work together to suppress grasshopper populations.
 Treating as wide an area as possible is the key to success.
 When grasshoppers become adults, they can travel great distances and may not remain in one area long enough for an insecticide to be effective.

-How to Identify Nymphs
+How To Identify Nymphs

 Grasshoppers go through five nymph stages before becoming adults.
 Look closely at a few individuals to assess the size of their wing pads (see diagram below and table at right).
 Grasshoppers that are able to fly have already reached the adult stage.
-Mobility increases after the 4th instar, so insecticide treatments are not as effective on 5th instar or adult stages.
+Mobility increases after the 4th instar, so insecticide treatments are not as effective on 5th instar, or adult stages.

-|General Sizes of Grasshopper Stages|
+General Sizes of Grasshopper Stages

 |1st instar||1/4 inch|